 Make sure to spend an afternoon visiting the Monastery of the Archangel Michael Panormitis along with the towns’ many picture-perfect squares and churches.

 It’s hard not to love Syros.
 It has all the same charm as many of the Greek Islands but without the overwhelming crowds.
-In fact, it may be even prettier.
+It may be even prettier.
 Its white walls, contrasted with a backdrop of blue skies and magenta flowers, make it just as beautiful in real life as it will be in the photos you take there.

 Although small, Syros has no shortage of beautiful landscapes, cute cobbled streets, and postcard-perfect beaches.
 Incredible restaurants are easy to come by, too, with plenty of local takes on Greek favorites and freshly caught seafood as standard.